kkensuke/espanso/README.md

       echo: "YOUR_REAL_GEMINI_API_KEY_HERE"
 ```

 Keep your API key secure and don’t share it publicly.
-Add `match/params.yml` to your `.gitignore` to avoid committing it by accident.
+Add `match/params.yml` to your `.gitignore` to avoid committing it by accident if you use GitHub.

 ## Snippet Guide